Kia Ceed and XCeed plug-in hybrids now on sale

 Plug-in hybrid (PHEV) versions of the Kia Ceed Sportswagon estate and Kia XCeed SUV, priced from £29,995 and £30,695 respectively, are on sale in the UK as of January 2020.
 First deliveries take place in April.

-Called the Kia Ceed Sportswagon Plug-In Hybrid and Kia XCeed Plug-In Hybrid, both models are expected to offer as much as 37 miles of pure electric running courtesy of an 8.9kWh lithium-ion battery and 60bhp electric motor.
+Called the Ceed Sportswagon Plug-In Hybrid and XCeed Plug-In Hybrid, the cars deliver 37 and 36 miles of electric running respectively, courtesy of an 8.9kWh battery and 60bhp electric motor.
 A 1.6-litre petrol engine takes over when the battery is depleted, or works in concert with the motor to improve efficiency.

 The cars' powertrain is a tweaked version of that already offered in the Kia Niro PHEV (where it gives an official electric range of 30 miles).
 It uses the same six-speed dual-clutch automatic transmission and has the same combined power output of 139bhp.